-Autoimmune Addison's disease is generally regarded as an irreversible progressive disease, where the adrenal gland is destructed.
-However, numerous case reports have shown that in a number of patients, spontaneous remission has occurred.
-This suggests a high degree of heterogeneity in adrenal function in patients with Addison's disease.
-Furthermore, recent studies have shown that shortly after the onset of Addison's disease, residual adrenal function might be restored using Blymphocyte-depleting immunotherapy and ACTH treatment (5).
-As the autoimmune response is directed against steroidogenic enzymes expressed in adrenocortical cells and not in the adrenocortical stem cells, ACTH might stimulate the differentiation of the persisting progenitor or stem cells and in combination with the B-cell depletion, the newly differentiated steroidogenic cells will not be destructed by the immune cells.
-Currently, the success using this strategy is limited with only small serum cortisol and urine steroid metabolite increases.
+Autoimmune Addison disease is generally regarded as an irreversible progressive disease in which the adrenal gland is destroyed.
+However, numerous case reports have shown that in some patients, spontaneous remission has occurred.
+This suggests a high degree of heterogeneity in adrenal function in patients with Addison disease.
+Furthermore, recent studies have shown that shortly after the onset of Addison disease, residual adrenal function might be restored using B-lymphocyte-depleting immunotherapy and ACTH treatment (5).
+Because the autoimmune response is directed against steroidogenic enzymes expressed in adrenocortical cells and not in the adrenocortical stem cells, ACTH might stimulate the differentiation of the persisting progenitor or stem cells and, in combination with the B-cell depletion, the newly differentiated steroidogenic cells will not be destroyed by the immune cells.
+Currently, success using this strategy is limited with only small serum cortisol and urine steroid metabolite increases.
 Nevertheless, this therapy has the potential to at least improve adrenal function.

-Gene therapy
+Gene Therapy

 Gene therapy might be a possibility for restoring steroidogenesis in CAH, which is a monogenic disease.
-Approaches in this direction around 20 years ago based on adenovirus-mediated gene transfer of human CYP21A into 21-hydroxy deficient mice indeed showed improvements in animal models of CAH.
-Due to various functional limitations and regulatory restrictions, these approaches were not processed beyond the early stages.
+Approaches in this direction ~20 years ago based on adenovirus-mediated gene transfer of human CYP21A into 21-hydroxy-deficient mice indeed showed improvements in animal models of CAH.
+Because of various functional limitations and regulatory restrictions, these approaches were not processed beyond the early stages.
 Nevertheless, very recently, several research groups have taken up this idea again, and it was shown that transfer of the human CYP21A gene to mouse models of CAH ameliorates the systemic steroid metabolism.
 These promising results suggest that gene therapy could in fact be a feasible option for treatment of CAH.
-However, one limitation is that the effect seems to be only temporary due to cortical cell turnover (6).
-This means that in order to achieve a long-term correction, it requires that the transgene is inserted into the genome of adrenocortical stem cells.
+However, 1 limitation is that the effect seems to be only temporary because of cortical cell turnover (6).
+This means that achieving a long-term correction requires that the transgene is inserted into the genome of adrenocortical stem cells.